janellekrupicka/wp-verifiable-credential/README.md

 If there's an error displaying on /wp-login.php, double check that the ACA-Py agent is running and has been started with the appropriate parameters.

 ## Future Plans
-This plugin is a work in progress and is not yet ready for distribution.
+This plugin is only a proof-of-concept and is not yet ready for distribution.
 Here is a list of to-dos to improve this plugin.
 - Remove any variables that require hardcoding and make it possible to change them from the Wordpress admin page.
     - Make it possible to set restrictions on verifiable credentials for login from the Wordpress admin page.
 - Add issuing a verifiable credential to the site registration process.